pmean/build-website/text/99/logistic.md

 exclusive breast feeding at discharge.

-The test in the **Block row** represents a test of the predictive power of all the variables in Block 2, after adjusting for all the variables in Block 1.
-The large Chi-square value (**12.398**) and the small p-value (**0.000**) indicates that feeding type is significantly associated with exclusive breast feeding at discharge, even after adjusting for mother's age.
+The test in the **Block row** represents a test of the predictive power of all the variables in Block 2
+- after adjusting for all the variables in Block 1.
+The large Chi-square value (**12.398**) and the small p-value (**0.000**) indicates that feeding type is significantly associated with exclusive breast feeding at discharge
+- even after
+adjusting for mother's age.
 The Chi-square value is computed as the difference between the -2 Log likelihood at Block 1 (**95.797**) and Block 2 (**83.399**).

 Notice that the two R-squared measures are larger.
-This also tells you that feeding type helps in predicting breastfeeding outcome, above and beyond mother's age.
+This also tells you that feeding type helps in predicting breastfeeding outcome
+- above and
+beyond mother's age.

 ![](../../../web/images/99/logistic15.gif)